LSSTDESC/TXPipe/docs/src/structure.rst

 * The configuration file chooses input parameters for the different stages.

-See :ref:`Running a pipeline` for more details.
+See :ref:`Running pipelines` for more details.